rseah145/smw-term2/lesson_6/Practical.md

 On the IP Filter List page, click add and add in a new IP Filter List with the name "ServerOneICMP Traffic"
 ![image](../images/Pasted%20image%2020230815113415.png)
 ![image](../images/Pasted%20image%2020230815113502.png)

+Within the IP Filter List pop-up menu click "Add" and set the following IP Filter Description and Mirrored property